kjotoole/cachechu/readme.txt

       index.php

-    3. To enable stat logging, the following file should exist:

-      data/stats.ini

-    4. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.
+    3. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.

 IV.
 Web interface